3 Phases of Liver Detoxification You Must Know About

 Phase 2 (Conjugation Pathways)

-This conjugation phase makes the intermediate toxin easier to remove from the body.
-It kicks in as soon as the intermediate is formed, and converts it to a nontoxic form that can be excreted into bile and stool (fat-soluble) or urine (water-soluble).
+During phase 2 detoxification, known as the conjugation phase, the intermediate toxin from phase 1 is converted into a nontoxic form that can be excreted into bile and then stool (fat-soluble) or into the urine (water-soluble).

-Another important aspect of Phase 2 is bile health.
-If it becomes too thick the intermediate toxins for the fat-soluble substances are left untreated, which is damaging to the body.
+If bile becomes too thick, the intermediate toxins for the fat-soluble substances are left untreated, which is damaging to the body.
 Healthy flowing bile is crucial for liver and gallbladder function.
-Some ways to maintain healthy bile include: eating a lot of leafy greens, especially beet greens, the amino acid taurine, eating high quality proteins and healthy fats, quality fiber (fiber binds the bile acids), and a low sugar/low glycemic diet.
+Some ways to maintain healthy bile include: eating a lot of leafy greens, especially beet greens, including the amino acid taurine, eating high quality proteins, healthy fats, & quality fiber (fiber binds the bile acids), and having a low sugar/low glycemic diet.

 • Sulfur-rich foods (garlic, onion, broccoli sprouts, cruciferous veggies, ginger, mustard powder)